gilzoide/ecsql/docs/01-ecs-databases-en.md

 - Some types of data, like pointers to native structures, don't have a nice representation in SQLite and might need an additional indirection when stored as component data.
 - You need to know SQL to make the most out of this system.

-Even if it will certainly be slower than specialized ECS implementations, SQLite is very fast in general and it might be fast enough for some game projects, so I want to experiment with this idea and see how far it goes.
+Even if it will certainly be slower than specialized ECS implementations, SQLite is very fast in general and it is likely fast enough for lots of game projects, so I want to experiment with this idea and see how far it goes.
 This experimental ECS framework powered by SQLite will be called **ECSQL**.